Feeding itchy dogs

 We would also recommend selecting the 'clear labelling', 'hypoallergenic' and 'natural' filters, just to make sure no nasties slip through the net.

-Our nutritional ratings are intended to highlight which products are likely to be the most beneficial for your dog and which are not so be sure to weight them into your decision making as well.
+Our product ratings are intended to highlight which products are likely to be the most beneficial for your dog and which are not so be sure to weight them into your decision making as well.

 There are a huge range of supplements that are marketed for dogs with skin problems and finding out which will help your particular dog will likely require at least some trial-and-error.